Where Are They Now?

 Gena was a double major in Anthropology and Sport & Exercise Science with a minor in Nutrition and was a scholar in the President's Leadership Program (PLP).
-While at UNC she worked for a year as PLP's Community Service Coordinator and three years as a Peer Study Abroad advisor at UNC's Center for International Education.
+While at UNC she worked for a year as PLP's Community Service Coordinator and three years as a Peer Study Abroad advisor at UNC's Office of Global Engagement.
 Also, Gena assisted in the redevelopment of UNC's International Ambassadors Program for incoming international students and quickly developed a deep passion for the world.
 Gena studied abroad four times (Ireland, Austria, Germany, Botswana) during her undergraduate career and gained credit towards LACs, electives, and her anthropology compliment.
 Currently, she is a Physical Education intern at Universidad Andrés Bello in Santiago, Chile and teaches English on the side.

 - Elizabeth Lembo '12